openfde/openfde-doc/docs/documentation/quick-start.md

 ```
 you must reboot your computer and wait for the new kernel to take effect before proceeding with further operation

-**If you already have OpenFDE installed on your X100 laptop**：After upgrading the kernel and before installing OpenFDE, it's recommended to perform the step ```sudo apt purge fdeion-dkms```
+>**If you already have OpenFDE installed on your X100 laptop**：After upgrading the kernel and before installing OpenFDE, it's recommended to perform the step ```sudo apt purge fdeion-dkms```
+>
+> If you are installing OpenFDE for the first time, after upgrading the kernel version, execute the command ```sudo apt install fdeion-dkms``` to install the OpenFDE DKMS source.

 - RAM：At least 8GB.
 If you want to enjoy a smoother experience, I recommend choosing 16GB or more of RAM.